 Tree planting occurs during the cooler months when the weather is best for planting trees.
 This year’s program commenced on May 5 and will continue over winter.

 Trees in play spaces, reserves and parks will be planted first.

 Tree planting in streets is likely to commence is June starting in Kangaroo Flat and Golden Square and continue throughout the urban area into August.
 Townships are likely to be planted towards the end of the program.

 Residents will receive notification in the mailbox prior to tree planting.

 Given the large numbers of trees that are planted as part of the program we are unable to commit to planting a specific location at a given time.

 Q: Can I request a tree for planting this winter?

-Any new requests for tree planting will now be considered for the 2021 tree planting program.
-Whilst we will endeavour to get any tree planting requests attended to we are limited by available quality nursery stock at this time of year and budgets which have already been committed.
+Any new requests for tree planting will now be considered for the 2022 tree planting program.
+Whilst we will endeavour to get any tree planting requests attended to promptly we are limited by the availability of quality nursery stock at this time of year and budgets which have already been committed.